runtime-env/import-meta-env/docs/guide/getting-started/installation.md

 # Installation

-1. Choose a transformation plugin:
+1. Choose a transformation plugin to replace `import.meta.env.KEY` with placeholders:

    - If you're already using Babel, you can install [babel plugin](#install-babel-plugin).
    - If you're already using Rollup, Vite, or Webpack, you can install [unplugin](#install-unplugin).

-2. You will also need to install the [CLI](#install-cli) to populate your environment variables after production.
+2. You will also need to install the [CLI](#install-cli) to replace placeholders with environment variables after production.

 ## Install Babel Plugin